ATHITHYAN-V/Github-Staticweb-Task-4/README.md

 ## 🍽️ Static Portfolio Website - GitHub Pages-Task-6

-This is a simple static website built as part of Task 4 for the DevOps Internship.
+This is a simple static website built as part of Task 6 for the DevOps Internship.
 The site is hosted using **GitHub Pages** and built using HTML and CSS.
-The theme of the website is food-related.
+The theme of the website is Portfolio.

 ---